In memory giving redesign

 • Ethical, high-fidelity testing was essential to accurately assess tone, trust, and emotional response

-Challenges and adapting
+Challenges & adapting

 Designing for bereaved users required balancing emotional sensitivity with fundraising goals.